 About Our Class

 Zoom classes are a great way to explore Feldenkrais!
 Enjoy live weekly lessons, an ongoing track of learning, class camaraderie, and discussion.
-All are invited, and newcomers are always welcome.
+All are invited!
+Newcomers are always welcome, though lessons on the final Tuesday of the month are often more challenging.

 - When you order an upcoming class you can attend it live or simply enjoy the recording and links for further study, which we’ll email after each class.